haxtheweb/edtechjoker/draft-outline.md

 - When someone mentions something that they didn't get, if your group wrote down that you 'got it' for that concept, raise your hand / say so.
 - We'll write down on the board concepts that need additional coverage
 - After this list is generated, we'll form mini-study groups for each concept
-- People that feel confident they understood the concept, you are the defactor instructor there
+- People that feel confident they understood the concept, you are the defacto instructor there
 - People that feel lost on a concept, you are the students working with that instructor to better understand the concept

 - This will involve getting up and moving.
 If we have 3 concepts, that's 3 groups. if we have 8 concepts its' 8. this will be highly contextual to the topic space / what is missing